businho/django-migrations-ci/README.md

 ## Cache example on GitLab

-Still have to abstract for all databases, but I expect something like that will work:
+Still have to abstract `psql/pg_dump/pg_restore`, but I expect something like that will work:

 ```
 test_job:
   stage: test
   script:
-    - |
-      if [ -f djangomigrations-dbtest.sqlite3 ]; then
-        cp djangomigrations-dbtest.sqlite3 dbtest.sqlite3
-      else
-        ./manage.py setup_test_db
-        cp dbtest.sqlite3 djangomigrations-dbtest.sqlite3
-      fi
+    - head migrateci-dbtest.sqlite3 || echo 'migrateci-dbtest.sqlite3 does not exist.'
-    - ./manage.py clone_test_db
+    - ./manage.py migrateci $(nproc)
-    - pytest -n $(nproc)
+    - pytest --reuse-db -n $(nproc)
   cache:
     key:
       # GitLab docs say it accepts only two files, but for some reason it works with wildcards too.